kastaniotis/Sups/Sups/README.md

 Sups (for simple ups) is a simple application to do quick queries on usb connected UPS devices that support the HID protocols.

+It is not meant as a replacement for APCUPSD or NUT.

+It is meant as an easy to maintain and use alternative that provides the most common functionality required by a UPS.

 So far it is only tested with Powerwalker Basic UPSs, and works only on linux

 ## Installation